thiagosindra/higher-resolution-hypothesis/docs/intro/5-complete-picture.md

 </div>

 <div class="final-message">
   <p><em>Thank you for taking this journey.
-Whether you're autistic, a family member, a researcher, or simply curious—we hope this framework provides valuable perspective on autism as an alternative computational architecture with intrinsic trade-offs.</em></p>
+Whether you're autistic, a family member, a researcher, or simply curious — I hope this framework provides valuable perspective on autism as an alternative computational architecture with intrinsic trade-offs.</em></p>
 </div>